 The Authority places no limit on the amount it may invest in any one investment.
-The investments in M & T Bank are 100% of the investment balances at September 30, 2017.

-The types of deposits and investments and their level of risk exposure as of September 30, 2017 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the fiscal year then ended.
 The Authority considers any decline in fair value for certain investments to be temporary.